kubernetes-sigs/kueue/site/content/en/docs/tasks/administer_cluster_quotas.md

 ## Multiple ClusterQueue with dedicated and fallback flavors

-A ClusterQueue can borrow resources from the [cohort](/docs/concepts/cluster_queue#cohort) even if the ClusterQueue has zero min quota for a flavor.
+A ClusterQueue can borrow resources from the [cohort](/docs/concepts/cluster_queue#cohort) even if the ClusterQueue has zero nominalQuota for a flavor.
 This allows you to give dedicated quota for a flavor and fallback to quota for a different flavor, shared with other tenants.